Joseph-Gonzalez70/Investigating-Novel-LMS-Solver-/code/README.md

 ## How to Navigate Folder:

 We list each file in the order their functions occur in the algorithm implementation file.
-If we list files underneath a step, this means that we use those files' contents in the current step file.
+If we list files underneath a step, this means that we use those files' contents in the current step's file.

 1. DataPreprocessing.py
       - AdjustData.py, StandardizeSplit.py